github-aws-runners/terraform-aws-github-runner/tests/ministack/README.md

 The MiniStack workflow runs the `base`, `default`, `ephemeral`, `multi-runner`, `prebuilt`, and `termination-watcher` examples directly with Terraform.
-Each example gets its inputs from its own tfvars file in this directory; no override files, setup module, temporary archive, or generated Terraform configuration is used.
+Each example gets its inputs from its own tfvars file in this directory; no override files, setup module, or generated Terraform fixture configuration is used.

 Start MiniStack, set the AWS endpoint and test credentials, then run: